Shippable/docs/sources/platform/tutorial/server/install-onebox.md

 HEAD is now at 9018791... updating version.txt to v5.11.1
 `

-To see all the versions of Admiral if you want to install a specific version, you can run `git tag` and thereafter git checkout the specific tag.
-Here we have checked out v5.11.1, which is the latest version as of November 2017.
+We have checked out tag v5.11.1, which is the latest tag available as of November 2017.
+To see previous versions and install a specific version, you can run `git tag` to see all the tags and then checkout the tag you want.

 ###2.
 Run Admiral CLI

 Ensure you have the installer access key, secret and public ip address of the state machine.
 Admiral will install the postgres database in this step and download all the Shippable docker images.

+Run the following command:

 ```
 sudo ./admiral.sh install
 ```

-As an example,
+Follow the steps below:

 ```
 ubuntu@ip-172-31-29-44:~/admiral$ sudo ./admiral.sh install